andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

-`Integer -> ..` (because all the typeclass is is a way to get an `Integer` out of it with `natVal`). `(:<#)` requiring a `KnownNat n =>` put into it is really the same as requiring an `Integer` in it, which the pattern-matcher can then take out.
+`Integer -> ..` (because all the typeclass is is a way to get an `Integer` out of it with `natVal`). `(:<#)` requiring a `KnownNat n =>` put into it is really the same as requiring an `Integer` in it, which the act of pattern-matching can then take out.

 The difference is that GHC and the compiler can now “track” these at compile-time to give you rudimentary checks on how your Nat’s act